ksruthi1992/ava/docs/ava_report1.md

 Main Success Scenario:

-	1.User can search any recipe based on the ingredients
+	1. User can search any recipe based on the ingredients